-USDE has clarified that ESSER I, ESSER II, and ESSER III grants may be expended for any allowable activity codified under statute in ESSER I, II, or III, making the allowable activities interchangeable among the activities that are listed in Section 18003(d) of the CARES Act, Section 313(d) of the CRRSA Act, and Section 2001(e) of the ARP Act.
-Any allowable use of funds to be charged to the ESSER grant must be reasonable and necessary, the LEA must justify the use of funds to the intent of the ESSER statute (which is to prevent, prepare for, or respond to the COVID-19 pandemic, including its impact on the social, emotional, mental health, and academic needs of students), and the LEA must align it to an allowable activity in the statute.
+Any allowable use of funds to be charged to the ESSER grant must be reasonable and necessary, the LEA must justify the use of funds meets the intent of the ESSER statute (which is to prevent, prepare for, or respond to the COVID-19 pandemic, including its impact on the social, emotional, mental health, and academic needs of students), and the LEA must align it to an allowable activity in the statute.
+USDE has clarified that ESSER I, ESSER II, and ESSER III grants may be expended for any allowable activity codified under statute in ESSER I, II, or III; making the allowable activities interchangeable among the activities that are listed in Section 18003(d) of the CARES Act, Section 313(d) of the CRRSA Act, and Section 2001(e) of the ARP Act.

 In determining how to prioritize its funds, an LEA should consider how to use those funds to safely reopen schools for full-time instruction for all students, maintain safe in-person operations, advance educational equity, and build capacity.
 An LEA may provide services directly or enter into an agreement (e.g., a contract or interagency agreement consistent with procurement requirements or otherwise legally authorized) for allowable activities under ESSER.
 An LEA is not authorized to award subgrants with ESSER funds. contract or interagency agreement consistent with procurement requirements or otherwise legally authorized) for allowable activities under ESSER.
+An LEA is not authorized to award subgrants with ESSER funds. contract or interagency agreement consistent with procurement requirements or otherwise legally authorized) for allowable activities under ESSER.
 An LEA is not authorized to award subgrants with ESSER funds.